 Paige.ai currently scans about 30,000 pathology slides each month into their database, and the AIRI configuration is sized to support the scanning of up to 100,000 archive cancer slides per month.
 The role of the Igneous data management software is to manage the access to this data (including the movement of the data through the workflow), and the protection and long-term retention of this data.
 Igneous enables Paige.AI to protect the work product of the machine learning process through easy, automated policies, allowing for possible reuse or data restoration in case of accidental deletion.
 The combination of Pure Storage and Igneous provides high performance storage for the AI/ML learning process, as well as an easy to-use method to protect and store the highly valuable results of the machine learning process.
 The workflow can be broken down into the following steps:

-This is one of many companies that Nvidia, Pure Storage, and Igneous are working with in the Life Sciences space.
+This is one of many organizations that Nvidia, Pure Storage, and Igneous are working with in the Life Sciences space.
 One other example is Altius Institute for Biomedical Sciences.
 To learn more, read the case study.